-In a modern digital age travellers are very rarely offline and often have at least one connected device on them at all times.
+In a modern digital age gap year travellers are very rarely offline and often have at least one connected device on them at all times.
 The problem is those devices often have a wealth of personal information about us, our family, our finances, our entire lives, and many travellers do not think about the security or protection of those devices and can leave themselves open to online threats.
 Here is a quick and easy guide for backpackers to keep their online activities secure on their gap year.

 Staying safe online is not something that you should take for granted, but it isn’t something that you should get totally paranoid about either.
 I don’t want to overly worry anyone out there who is about to set off on their round the world adventure, hackers aren’t sitting around in every public wifi spot looking to steal your information, and it is highly unlikely you will find yourself stripped of your identity, bank account and all your personal information as someone else swans off around the world, doing all manner of dastardly deeds pretending to be you.